Ideals and Strong Axioms of Determinacy: INTRODUCTION

-\begin{theorem} The following theories are equiconsistent. \begin{enumerate} \item $\sf{ZFC}+{}$There is a pre-saturated ideal on $\omega_1$. \item $\sf{ZFC}+{}$There is a Woodin cardinal.\footnote{Shelah proves the consistency of 2 from the consistency of 1 by forcing techniques.
-Jensen and Steel proves the converse using inner model theoretic techniques, in particular core model theory.
+Shelah proves the consistency of 1 and 2 from the consistency of 3 by forcing techniques.
+Jensen and Steel prove the converse using inner model theoretic techniques, in particular core model theory.
 See, for example, \cite{CMIP, jensen2013k}.

-Pre-saturated ideals are precipitous, see \cite{Jech}.} \end{enumerate} \end{theorem} Claverie and Schindler \cite{claverie77woodin} have improved the above result and shown that in fact theory 2 above is equiconsistent with the theory ``there is a strong ideal on $\omega_1$".\footnote{See Section \ref{sec:upper_bound} for the relevant definitions.
-The property of being strong is weaker than being pre-saturated.
+Claverie and Schindler \cite{claverie77woodin} have improved the above result and shown that in fact theory 3 above is equiconsistent with the theory ``there is a strong ideal on $\omega_1$".\footnote{The property of being strong is weaker than being pre-saturated.
 Strong ideals are precipitous.}